 - Acute bacterial or viral inflammation of the stomach or intestines

-- Parasites (e.g., whipworms, roundworms, Giardia and more)
+- Intestinal parasites (e.g., whipworms, roundworms, Giardia and more)

 - Bloat and/or torsion of the stomach (deep-chested dogs are predisposed to this potentially lethal condition)